1972 Optalix St. James Auto S.2

 Manufactured by Optalix; Amiens, France

 From 1972, this is the most recently-produced radio on this site — it's so unique and pretty that I just couldn't NOT put it on this site!
-It has the somewhat typical leather-over-plastic "pocketbook" cabinet design that was so popular with French transistor radio manufacturers, especially TED / Optalix, the first of these being the classic TED St. Germain from 1962.
-This set has a pretty stunning reverse-painted tuning area mirrored by a unique overlapping plastic speaker grille design.
+It has the leather-over-plastic "pocketbook" cabinet design popular with French transistor radio manufacturers such as TED / Optalix, the first of these being the classic TED St. Germain from 1962.
+This set has a pretty stunning clear-plastic-covered tuning area mirrored by a unique overlapping plastic speaker grille design.